osmianski/bronze-raven/README.md

 ## Introduction

+This is a Laravel + Vue.js + Inertia.js project implementing:

+* **dynamic route dispatch** configured in the database;
-This is a Laravel + Vue.js + Inertia.js project implementing inline website content editing (directly on the frontend page, reducing the need of an admin panel) and near real-time synchronization across multiple users (eliminating the need to refresh a page to receive a fresh version of it).
+* **inline website content editing** directly on the frontend page, reducing the need of an admin panel;
+* **near real-time synchronization across multiple users** eliminating the need to refresh a page to receive a fresh version of it.

 ## Docker installation